 Founded in 1984, Securities America Advisors functions as a wholly -owned subsidiary of Securities America Financial Corporation (SAFC).
 SAFC is, in turn, a wholly owned subsidiary of Advisor Group Holdings, Inc. The firm is led by CEO and President Jim Nagengast.

-Offering a range of services as an independent broker-dealer and advisory firm, the firm’s advisors have various skill sets, including the certified financial planner (CFP) and chartered financial consultant (ChFC) designations.
+Offering a range of services as an independent broker-dealer and advisory firm, the firm’s advisors have various skill certifications, including certified financial planner (CFP) and chartered financial consultant (ChFC).

-Securities America Advisors, Inc. Client Types and Minimum Account Sizes
+Securities America Advisors Client Types and Minimum Account Sizes

-Securities America serves non-high-net-worth and high-net-worth individuals, banks or thrift institutions, pension or profit sharing plans, charitable organizations, state or municipal government entities and corporations or other businesses.
+Securities America serves mostly non-high-net-worth and high-net-worth individuals, pension and profit-sharing plans, charitable organizations, state or municipal government entities and businesses.

 - Portfolio management